 Simple English definitions for legal terms

-Read a random definition: clerk of enrollments
+Read a random definition: clinical legal studies

 One-month liquidation is a special process where a company sells all its assets to pay off its debts.
 Shareholders can choose to receive their share of the money as a distribution.
 To qualify for this process, the company must complete the liquidation within one month.
 This process has tax implications for the shareholders.